ddsky/gamebrain-api-clients/typescript/DefaultApi.md

 let body:.DefaultApiSearchRequest = {
   // string | The search query, e.g., game name, platform, genre, or any combination.
   query: "rpg for PC",
   // number | The number of results to skip before starting to collect the result set.
+Between 0 and 1000.
   offset: 0,
-  // number | The maximum number of results to return.
+  // number | The maximum number of results to return between 1 and 10.
-  limit: 48,
+  limit: 10,
   // string | JSON array of filter objects to apply to the search.
-  filters: "[]",
+  filters: "[{"key":"platform","values":[{"value":"pc"}],"connection":"OR"},{"key":"genre","values":[{"value":"action"}]}]",
-  // string | The field by which to sort the results.
+  // string | The field by which to sort the results, either computed_rating, price, or release_date
   sort: "computed_rating",
   // string | The sort order: \'asc\' for ascending or \'desc\' for descending.
   sortOrder: "asc",